4 things to know about Medicare Part A:

 - Days 100+: Medicare covers nothing

-If you don’t want to have to pay for deductibles or co-insurance, read about Medicare Supplement insurance.
-It can help you fill in the coverage gaps.
+If you don’t want to have to pay for deductibles or co-insurance, Medicare Supplement insurance (also called Medigap) can help you fill in the coverage gaps.